Hamunii/BepInExTemplateBase/README.md

 >
 > You can also use `--no-tutorial` to get rid of tutorial comments in the template.
 Note that this doesn't get rid of _all_ comments.
 >
-> You can run `dotnet new _GameNameShortNoSpacesLowercase_mod --help` to see all available options.
+> You can run `dotnet new lcmod --help` to see all available options.

 This will create a new directory with the mod name which contains the project.